viamedici-spc/docs/explanation/why-configuration-not-satisfied/index.md

-## 8.2 Why is the Configuration Model is not satisfied
+## 8.2 Why the Configuration Model is not satisfied

 An exemplary starting situation after a configuration, that means after selecting Values for the Configuration Attributes: